The Rock visits Mississippi trailer park where he lived as a teen

-Bob Turner, the owner of the Lakeview Trailer Park, posted pictures on his Facebook page of Johson with Walls Alderman and former wrestling manager Bruno Lauer also known as ‘Downton Bruno.’
+Bob Turner, the owner of the Lakeview Trailer Park, posted pictures on his Facebook page of Johnson with Walls alderman and former wrestling manager Bruno Lauer, also known as “Downtown Bruno.”

 Johnson said Lauer took him in when he was just 15 and helped him start his wrestling career in Memphis.